Skip to main content

 Athletic Goals & Ethics

-An integral extension of the Lake Shore educational experience.
+An integral extension of the Lake Shore educational experience, focusing on the development of health, fitness, character, and physical skills.

 The Pursuit of Excellence

-Interscholastic athletics are a voluntary extension of the physical education program, intended to provide an outlet for students whose development fits them for strenuous sports.
-We focus on the development of our youth with particular emphasis on health, fitness, character, and physical skills.
+Interscholastic athletics at Lake Shore are a voluntary extension of the physical education program.
+We provide an outlet for students whose development fits them for strenuous sports, emphasizing health, fitness, character, and physical skills.

 Academic Priority

-Athletes are encouraged to maintain their best possible grades.
-Coaches cooperate by providing time for help classes and study.
+Athletes are student-athletes first.
+We encourage every participant to maintain their best possible grades, and our coaches cooperate by providing necessary time for help classes and dedicated study periods.

 Respect & Integrity